Aridhia-Open-Source/federated_node_ai/DEPLOYMENT.md

 kubectl create namespace <new namespace name>
 ```

-__Please keep in mind that every secret value has to be a base64 encoded string.__ It can be achieved with the following command:
+__Please keep in mind that every secret value has to be a base64 encoded string if using the yaml templates.
+Via command line this conversion is done for you__ It can be achieved with the following command:
 ```sh
 echo -n "value" | base64
 ```